How to connect Amazon QuickSight to Google Cloud Storage Data

-Create a virtual SQL Server database for Google Cloud Storage data in CData Connect Server and import Google Cloud Storage data into Amazon QuickSight SPICE to build interactive dashboards.
+Create a connection to Google Cloud Storage data in CData Connect AI and insert Google Cloud Storage data into Amazon QuickSight SPICE to build interactive dashboards.

 Amazon QuickSight allows users to build interactive dashboards in the cloud.
-When paired with CData Connect Server, you get direct access to Google Cloud Storage data for visualizations, dashboards, and more.
-This article shows how to create a virtual database for Google Cloud Storage in Connect Server and build dashboards in Amazon QuickSight with access to Google Cloud Storage data.
+When paired with CData Connect AI, you get cloud-to-cloud access to Google Cloud Storage data for visualizations, dashboards, and more.
+This article shows how to connect to Google Cloud Storage in Connect AI and build dashboards in Amazon QuickSight with access to Google Cloud Storage data.

-2. Select "Google Cloud Storage" from Available Data Sources.
+3. Select "Google Cloud Storage" from the Add Connection panel

 Authenticate with a User Account